 Every communication with someone is an opportunity to show honor.
 Honor is treating someone with the same level of respect that you would like to be treated with.
 For instance, if someone brings a problem to your attention, thank them.
 For many people this takes courage and care, particularly if you happen to be their boss, spouse, or anyone in their life with power.

 Another one of my favorite communication tips is to simply give encouragement, because most people rarely receive this.
-Effective encouragement is honest, specific, and without any expectations attached.
 It’s also always good if it’s gratitude over something specific that a person did recently.
 Praise for behaviors is always very uplifting and motivating, particularly if it’s from your boss.
-Remember, everybody is brag-worthy, so if you struggle with thinking of more than a few things that you like about someone, you should probably get to know them better and practice focusing on other people’s good qualities, rather than the things you don’t like.
+Remember, everybody is brag-worthy, so if you struggle with thinking of more than a few things that you like about someone, you should probably get to know them better.

 5. Seek Legacy